polychromatic/polychromatic/README.md

 # Polychromatic

-A graphical front end for managing the [Chroma Linux Drivers](http://pez2001.github.io/razer_chroma_drivers/) for Razer peripherals on GNU/Linux.
+A graphical front end to manage your Razer perihperals on GNU/Linux.

+Powered by the [Chroma Linux Drivers](http://pez2001.github.io/razer_chroma_drivers/) daemon.

 ## Features